-Little Rock is a mid-sized city located in the state of Arkansas.
-The city has a population of 197,640 inhabitants.
+Little Rock is a moderately-sized city located in the state of Arkansas.
+The city has a population of 197,640 residents.
 Individuals of White (51%) and Black or African American (42%) backgrounds make up a significant portion of the population of the city.
-Not a fan of sitting in traffic?
-One big advantage of living in Little Rock is the reasonable commute times to work.
-With an average one way commute time of 19 minutes, getting to work is faster than the national average of 26 minutes.
+If you are not a fan of long commutes, you will enjoy living in Little Rock.
+With average one way commute time of only 19 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

 |Average one way commute||19min||22min||26min|